Maeshowe Megalithic Clock

 Others have speculated that the sun represented a rebirth or a fertility rite, and that at earth's darkest hour the souls of the dead were carried away by the sunlight.
 Another theory suggests that just as the midwinter sun marked the return to life the entry of sun into the tomb marked the continuance of life of those who had passed away.

-The Maeshowe cams, go live on 1 December.
+For many years, Orkney photographer Charles Tait has recorded the movemnts of the setting sun with his Maeshowe webcams.
+With the permission of Historic Scotland, the government agency that manages the heritage site, he will be webcasting images again from late November in 2016.
 Images will appear from 09:00 to 16:00 GMT each day (outside camera) and 14:00 to 16:00 GMT (inside cameras) If the inside images are dark there is no light in Maeshowe.

-Please bear in mind that there will inevitably be days when because of bad weather we wont see the sun: this is the North of Scotland remember!
-Also, if the interior cam image (below) is dark it means that the sun has not entered the chamber yet.
+Bear in mind that there will inevitably be days when because of bad weather there will be no sun: this is the North of Scotland remember!
+If the interior cam image is dark it means that the sun has not entered the chamber yet.